-Cost of Appeals
+Cost of Death Penalty Trials and Appeals

 Another reason for the overall additional cost is that capital trials automatically receive an appeal at the state appellate courts.
 However, before an appeal is filed, many defendants issue a motion for a new trial, delaying things further.